risk-first/website/menagerie/Feature-Risk.md

  - What are we missing?
  - How can we be _even better_?

 Hopefully, this has given you some ideas about what [Feature Risk](Feature-Risk) involves.
 Hopefully, you might be able to identify a few more specific varieties.
-But, it's time to move on and look at how time affects our projects, in [Schedule Risk](Schedule-Risk).
+But, it's time to move on and look in more detail at [Complexity Risk](Complexity-Risk) and how it affects what we build.